Top 20 Interpersonal Skills Employers Love (and Why They Do)

 3. Provide examples during interviews

-Since interviews are a chance to demonstrate verbal communication, non-verbal communication and listening skills, they are a prime opportunity for candidates to showcase their interpersonal skills.
+Since interviews are a chance to demonstrate verbal communication, non-verbal communication and listening skills, they’re a prime opportunity for candidates to showcase their interpersonal skills.
 However, even though employers may be able to recognize your interpersonal skills, being prepared to provide concrete examples of them can really help you stand out as a candidate.

 Key takeaways

-When it comes to being successful in your career, interpersonal skills are not a nice-to-have, they’re essential.
+When it comes to being successful in your career, interpersonal skills are not a nice-to-have — they’re essential.
 To help you develop these skills, below is a recap of three of the most important interpersonal skills:

 • Collaboration: Since most professional jobs require innovation and the generation of new ideas, collaboration is key.